Jhd9252/ml-playground/README.md

 - Built/tested API for training displaying results (done)
 - Built/tested API for result submission to MongoDB (done)
 - Corrected routing and env for deployment (done)
-- Backend deployment on Render, setup, build scripts, tested connection with local frontend (done)
+- Backend deployment on Render, setup, build scripts. (done)
+- Test with local frontend and MongoDB (done)
+- Frontend deployment on Vercel, setup, build scripts.
+- Tested full deployment and APIs (done)
 ---

 ## Next
-- Deploy backend to render, frontend to vercel
-- test complete user experience
-- Add more datasets (sklearn, processed)
+- Add more datasets (pre-cleaned)
 - Add more models and parameters
+- Create more difficulty in accuracy
 - Allow users to submit there own datasets
 ---

 ## Frontend Overview